-Turkey and Israel: the end of the quarrel?
+Turkey and Israel: The end of the quarrel?

 Turkish President Recep Tayyip Erdogan made it clear that he is ready to mend relations with Israel after years of accusing Israel of «genocide» and «apartheid».
 During a press conference, he stated: «Our relations with Israel on intelligence have not ceased anyway, they are still continuing… We have some difficulties with the people at the top».
 He stressed that Ankara “cannot accept the attitude of Israel towards the Palestinian lands,” and that “we differ from Israel in terms of our understanding of both justice and the territorial integrity of countries.”
 But, he noted: “Otherwise, our heart desires that we can move our relations with them to a better point.”
 His statements were backed up by the appointment of a new Turkish ambassador to Israel, which had been empty for two years.
 “Axios” is reporting that Azerbaijan is an intermediary between the two countries.
 Azerbaijani President Ilham Aliyev told the Israeli authorities that Erdogan is interested in improving relations.